A quiet force for care—grounded in compassion, guided by purpose.

 Get to know us

-Jemima Minto (she/her) | Director and lead exercise physiologist
+Jemima Minto (she/her) | Director & lead accredited exercise physiologist (ESSAM, AES, AEP)

 With eight years’ experience in the fitness industry and graduating as an AEP in 2024, Jemima brings both professional knowledge and personal understanding to her practise.
 Her passion for the field stems from her own lived experience with hEDS, CCI, POTS, ME/CFS, MCAS, endometriosis, level 2 and 3 autism and ADHD and PTSD, as well as a life-changing experience with an AEP during her younger years.